retaildevcrews/capi-in-codespaces/docs/0-kind-cluster.md

     ```

+> **Note**
-> **NOTE** For further experimentation and education, follow [this quickstart](https://cluster-api.sigs.k8s.io/user/quick-start.html) for the manual setup of CAPI and workload clusters
+> For further experimentation and education, follow [this quickstart](https://cluster-api.sigs.k8s.io/user/quick-start.html) for the manual setup of CAPI and workload clusters

 **NEXT LAB:** [Lab 2 - Provision AKS Cluster using CAPI and the Azure Provider](./docs/1-managed-aks-cluster.md)